Vinco Mechanical

 06Does Vinco install both Hyper Heat and standard heat pumps?

 Yes.
-Vinco is a Mitsubishi Diamond Elite contractor (Hyper Heat H2i, M-Series standard) and a Daikin Comfort Pro (Aurora cold-climate, FIT standard).
-Vinco also installs LG, Fujitsu, Samsung, Carrier, and Trane heat pump platforms.
+Vinco installs Mitsubishi (Hyper Heat H2i, M-Series standard), Daikin (Aurora cold-climate, FIT standard), LG, Fujitsu, Samsung, Carrier, and Trane heat pump platforms.
 The choice between Hyper Heat and standard is a load-and-context decision, not a brand decision.
 Vinco runs the load calc, prices both paths, and recommends the system that fits the building and the owner's electrification plans.
 Full equipment scope at /equipment and Mitsubishi vs Daikin comparison at /mitsubishi-vs-daikin-nyc.